Another MSNBC Legend May Step Down

 Melber has hosted “The Beat with Ari Melber” since 2017 in the network’s coveted 6 p.m.
 Eastern time slot.
 The program consistently ranks as one of MSNBC’s highest-rated shows and ranked fourth among the network’s programs as of late May, according to reports.

 The host also serves as MSNBC’s chief legal correspondent and has built a reputation for securing interviews across the political spectrum.
-His show has featured guests including Trump administration officials such as border czar Tom Homan, former trade adviser Peter Navarro, campaign adviser Corey Lewandowski, and current White House deputy chief of staff Stephen Miller.
+His show has featured guests, including Trump administration officials such as border czar Tom Homan, trade adviser Peter Navarro, former campaign adviser Corey Lewandowski, and current White House Deputy Chief of Staff Stephen Miller.

 The timing of Melber’s reported discussions coincides with significant corporate changes at MSNBC.
 Comcast is preparing to separate the cable news network from NBC News as part of a broader spinoff of cable properties into the new company Versant, led by Mark Lazarus.
 This transition is expected to occur sometime in 2025.

-Melber’s show performs particularly well on digital platforms, which figures into new MSNBC boss Rebecca Kutler’s growth strategy.
+Melber’s show performs exceptionally well on digital platforms, which figures into new MSNBC boss Rebecca Kutler’s growth strategy.
 Reports indicate Mediaite calculated that “The Beat” generated over 1.5 billion views overall as of December, with individual clips regularly drawing tens of thousands of views on YouTube.

 Earlier this year, Melber defended MSNBC against criticism from Trump, who claimed the network was “close to death” and labeled it “worse than CNN.”
 In response to Forbes, Melber stated, “MSNBC is doing great,” and highlighted the network’s performance metrics, including beating ESPN and CNN in total audience television ratings and surpassing Fox on YouTube in 2024.